KopfdesDaemons/neo-blog/readme.txt

 Tested up to: 6.2
-License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html Font Awesome License: Font Awesome Free License (https://fontawesome.com/license/free) Google Fonts License: Open Font License (https://scripts.sil.org/OFL)
+License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Copyright: Neo Blog Theme, Copyright 2023

 == Description ==

 Neo Blog is a modern WordPress theme that combines a classic layout with functionality.
 Enjoy the versatility of dark and light modes, extensive color customization, and locally hosted fonts.
 Designed for bloggers, this theme boasts a classic feed layout, customizable headers, and a translation-ready interface.
 Elevate your blogging experience with Neo Blog.

 == Installation ==